insalada/ai-rag-poc/README.md

 # ai-rag-poc

-an IA POC that implements a pretty basic RAG based on langchain embeddings, vectorDB and OpenAI, simulating a company chatbot.
+An IA POC that simulates a company chatbot implementing a pretty basic RAG based on langchain embeddings, vectorDB and OpenAI.

 # How to run